-- In the case of index terminations due to circumstances not within MSCI's control, such as significant changes to the structure of underlying market, drastic changes to the market infrastructure, lack of access to necessary data, geo-political events, and regulatory changes, the FIIC will determine the appropriate termination timeframe depending on the specific situation. - The termination of provisional indexes3 will be announced at least one week prior to the termination date.
+- In the case of index terminations due to circumstances not within MSCI's control, such as significant changes to the structure of underlying market, drastic changes to the market infrastructure, lack of access to necessary data, geo-political events, and regulatory changes, the EIC will determine the appropriate termination timeframe depending on the specific situation. - In certain cases, provisional indexes may be created and maintained to reflect future methodology changes in advance of their implementation.

+The termination of such provisional indexes will be announced at least one week prior to the termination date.